 It is a small village located about 4 kilometers before Chopta.
 The meadow line for Chopta actually starts at this village.
 There are a few hotels and guest houses here to stay at.
 A lot of people actually stay at Baniyakund for the night and start their trek to Chandrashila from here via Chopta.

-Now since we talked about Tungnath, let me also cover other four of the Panch Kedar temples that are located located near Chopta.
+Now since we talked about Tungnath, let me also cover four of the Panch Kedar temples that are located near Chopta.
 Madhyamaheshwar Temple is located in the village of Mansuna.
 In this temple, the stomach of Lord Shiva is worshipped.
-Together, temples of Kedarnath, Tungnath, Rudranath, Madhyamaheshwar, and Kalpeshwar are the Panch Kedars.
+Together, the temples of Kedarnath, Tungnath, Rudranath, Madhyamaheshwar, and Kalpeshwar are the Panch Kedars.

-As the legend goes, after the epic battle of Mahabharata, Pandavas came here to seek forgiveness of Lord Shiva for killing their relatives in the battle.
+As the legend goes, after the epic battle of Mahabharata, Pandavas came here to seek the forgiveness of Lord Shiva for killing their relatives in the battle.
 Lord Shiva, still angry, transformed himself into a bull ‘Nandi’ and hid from the Pandavas.
 Later, the body parts of Lord Shiva reappeared at five different places.
 The place where the stomach of Lord Shiva was believed to have been discovered is where Madhyamaheshwar Temple is built.

 Also Read: Delhi to Deoria Tal – A Memorable Trip

 Kalpeshwar Mandir too is a part of ‘Panch Kedar’ temples.
 It is located at a height of 2134 meters and ‘Jata’ or matted hair of Lord Shiva is worshipped here.
 This is the only one of Panch Kedar temples that can be visited all year long.